the-aci/.github/profile/README.md

-The Ada Co-elaboration Initiative
+The Ada Collaboration Initiative
 --

-The purpose of this project is to make Ada coders cooperate.
+The purpose of this organisation is to support Ada coders collaborat.
 The means is to offer a platform for blogs etc.
 Pull Requests are welcomed with thanks !